diffblog/diff.blog/README.md

 # diff.blog

-diff.blog is an aggregtor of developer blogs.
+diff.blog is an aggregator of developer blogs.

-Our mission is to bring visibility to great developer blogs and fight against centralized blogging platforms like Medium.
+Our mission is to bring visibility to great self hosted developer blogs and fight against centralized blogging platforms like Medium.

 Read more at https://diff.blog/FAQ